DefinitelyTyped/DefinitelyTyped/README.md

 If types are part of a web standard, they should be contributed to [TypeScript-DOM-lib-generator](https://github.com/Microsoft/TypeScript-DOM-lib-generator) so that they can become part of the default `lib.dom.d.ts`.

+#### What about type definitions with no matching package?

+If there's no matching Javascript code at all, for example if you're writing types for a spec, you should publish the types yourself, not on Definitely Typed.
+`@types` packages are not meant to be imported directly.
+That is, you shouldn't create a Definitely Typed package that's meant to used like `import type { ... } from "@types/foo"`.
+Nor should you expect to write `import type { ... } from "foo"` when there's no `foo` installed.

+This is different from providing types for a browser-only Javascript library.
+There, the types are either resolved implicitly or using `/// <references types="foo" />`.

 #### Should I add an empty namespace to a package that doesn't export a module to use ES6 style imports?

 Some packages, like [chai-http](https://github.com/chaijs/chai-http), export a function.